Atos20/om-comp-challenge-2/README.md

 ## Context

-OM comp challenge-2 is the second solo project that I finished using HTML and CSS to replicate a webpage.
+OM comp challenge-2 is the second solo project that I have worked on using HTML and CSS.
 This project challenges the use of layout systems such as CSS Grid and flexbox and required an understanding of wireframing to define the website's structure.

 #### Technologies used: